CallumHYoung/ClickRippler/README.md

 # Features I would like to add in the future

-| Customizable values such as ripple size
+Customizable values such as ripple size,
-| Choosing colors
+Choosing colors,
-| Probably some others that I have failed to mention in this readme.
-I have notes inside of the .cs file of features I would like to add.
-| Clean up the buttons.
+Probably some others that I have failed to mention in this readme.
+I have notes inside of the .cs file of features I would like to add. , Clean up the buttons.
 They are a little hard to click currently.

 # Development Successes